Managing studies

 Starting and pausing data collection can be done instantly at any time after your study is approved, using the same dropdown menu as for submitting your study.

 To edit fields, change the information and click Save Changes in the middle of the page.
-If your study has already been approved, then the save button will be red.
-Otherwise it will be green.
 If your study has already been approved, then editing key details will automatically put the study in a rejected state.
-You must resubmit your study and get it approved again by a Lookit admin to run the study on the Lookit platform.
+You must resubmit your study and get it approved again by a CHS admin to run the study on the CHS platform.

 Editing studies